dannychemm123/mlflow_demo1/README.md

 # mlflow_demo1
-This is basic mlflow project my personal studies
+This is a basic mlflow project for my personal studies